 VP&S Core/Shared Resource Management

-There are many core and shared resources at VP&S. For lab facility directors, the Office for Research provides licenses for the iLAB Core Management System to monitor equipment scheduling and ensure timely billing of lab services.
+VP&S core facilities and shared resources provide researchers with access to high-end instrumentation and specialized scientific services.
+For core facility directors, the Office for Research provides licenses to the iLab Core Management System to monitor equipment scheduling and ensure timely billing of lab services.
 Please email the VP&S Office for Research for more information.

 Proposal Development Services